-The Strategic Assessment Plan describes an academic unit's overarching assessment agenda-it very likely will guide annual assessment activities for years.
-Formulating a Strategic Assessment Plan helps the academic unit to organize its specific assessment projects, described in Yearly Action Plans (discussed below).
+The Strategic Assessment Plan describes an academic unit's overarching assessment agenda-it very likely will guide a unit's assessment activities for years.
+Formulating a Strategic Assessment Plan helps the academic unit to organize its specific assessment projects.
 Having the most up-to-date version of the Strategic Assessment Plan on file, and therefore accessible to the Assessment Committee, allows for productive exchange between the Committee and academic units, ensuring that plans are sound, that the work that they detail will be as worthwhile-and that the data they offer will be as informative-as possible.

-A revised Strategic Assessment Plan must be submitted within two years after an academic unit completes a self-study.
 Please note that an academic unit's Strategic Assessment Plan will not likely change from year to year, to the extent that an academic unit's curriculum does not change considerably across time.
-However, if substantial changes are made to the Strategic Assessment Plan between self-studies, a new copy needs to be submitted.
+However, if substantial changes are made to the Strategic Assessment Plan between self-studies, a new copy must be submitted.

-Academic units are asked to respond to three questions (1-3, listed below) in their Strategic Assessment Plan.
+Academic units are asked to respond to four questions (1-4, listed below) in their Strategic Assessment Plan.
 Below each question is a description of what an answer to that question might entail, and explicit identification of the criteria the Committee uses to guide its response.
 Though each section is discussed as a discrete entity, throughout the plan there should be a strong interlocking narrative among the parts.
-In other words, each piece should connect conceptually with every other piece-selected goal(s) and rationale with all goals, measures with selected goals, planned methods of analysis with measures.
+In other words, each piece should connect conceptually with every other piece-selected goal(s) and rationale with all goals, measures with selected goals, and planned methods of analysis with measures.